Words and images by Greg Mansfield

 Deep beneath the fortress, local legends tell of an extraordinary encounter.
 An explorer reportedly stumbled upon none other than King Arthur and his knights in the castle’s underground caves.
 According to the tale, their ghostly presence so terrified the man that he fled in panic.

 Throughout the castle, visitors regularly encounter unexplained cold spots – a classic sign of paranormal activity.
-These mysterious temperature changes, combined with the castle’s history of sieges, imprisonments, and executions, create an unmistakably eerie atmosphere.
+These mysterious temperature changes, combined with the castle’s history of sieges, imprisonments, and executions, create an eerie atmosphere.

 Shire Hall, Monmouth